What is a B2B Competitor Analysis?

 Thanks to the many available tools on the internet, conducting thorough competitive research is a lot easier than you may think.
 Even if you aren’t using a tool designed explicitly for competitor research, you’ll want to make sure you are following each of these steps:

 These are all required steps when conducting your competitor research.
 However, it’s essential to remember that competitor research shouldn’t be a one-time project.
-Ideally, you should be conducting fresh research each time you are preparing to launch something new.
+Ideally, you should conduct fresh research each time you are preparing to launch something new.

 There are plenty of both free and paid tools at your disposal to help you with your market research.
 Not quite sure where to begin your search?
 Here are five market analysis tools worth looking into: